CryptoSignal/Crypto-Signal/README.md

 ### Development state: Beta (Code is stable, documentation is often lagging)

 ### Join our community [Discord](https://discord.gg/MWTJVFf) channel!
+(2,100+ members)

 Crypto Signals is a command line tool that automates your crypto currency Technical Analysis (TA).
+It is maintained by a community of traders, engineers, data scientists, PMs, & countless generous individuals who wish to democratize the equal & open access to the greatest wealth re-distribution experiment in human and monetary policy history - Bitcoin

 Track over 500 coins across Bittrex, Bitfinex, GDAX, Gemini and more!